Nanitor/nanitor-scanner/README.md

 ## Feedback

 If you have any feedback, feel free to contact us or submit an Issue.
-If you have anything to contribute, you can open a PR.
-We will take a look at PRs though we might not accept everything.
+If you have anything to contribute, you can open a pull request.
+All pull requests will be looked at, though we may not accept everything.